 Thailand has one of the largest communities of Chinese outside China in the world, so it is natural that Chinese New Year is celebrated in the country.
 The old Sino-Portuguese district in Phuket town has a not-to-be-missed event for visitors in Phuket.
 Expect celebrations with a dragon parade and lion dances, firecrackers to ward off the Nian snake demon that ravaged the villages in ancient China, lanterns, Chinese cultural shows, and street stalls selling food.

 Songkran is Thailand’s most famous festival.
 Visitors who head to Phuket or Thailand in April should know a little about this festival.
 Songkran is the Thai New Year, and it occurs when the sun moves from Pisces to Aries.
 According to the Thai calendar, it is the year 2564.
-The entire country gets many days off, and most Thai people will be going back home to celebrate Songkran with their families.
+The entire country gets many days off, and most Thai people go back home to celebrate Songkran with their families.
 It also involves a strange tradition of throwing water at each other, but since this is the hottest time of the year, this is cool and fun.

 There is no shortage of fun and unique things to do in Phuket.
 The four activities here are sure to be among the most memorable experiences on a Phuket vacation:

 Take a full-day speed boat excursion to Phang Nga Bay.
 Journey through emerald waters, past hundreds of limestone islands while making stops at James Bond Island and the secluded lagoons of Talu Island in a scenic canoe ride.
-Experience the wonder of stalactite caves, swim, relax or work on a tan on Naka Island’s secluded beach.
+Experience the wonder of stalactite caves, swim, relax, or work on a tan on Naka Island’s secluded beach.
 Have a delicious and unique lunch at a restaurant on stilts over the water.

 The mesmerizing statue of the 150-foot-tall Great Buddha of Phuket was created to memorialize Maravija Buddha.
 The official name of the statue is Phra Phutta Ming Mongkol Eknakiri, or Ming Mongkol Buddha.
 The statue is one of the most highly-revered landmarks on the island.
 The huge image sits on the Nakkerd Hills between Kata and Chalong overlooking the beautiful city of Phuket.
-The Big Buddha is accompanied by a smaller Buddha statue, gold in color, and made of 20 tons of brass.
+The Big Buddha is accompanied by a smaller Buddha statue, gold in color and made of 20 tons of brass.
 This religious site provides a meditative environment for all who visit.
-Keep in mind, strict rules regarding dress are followed.
+Keep in mind strict rules regarding dress are followed.

 Wat Chalong is Phuket’s most revered and most visited Buddhist temple.
 The temple complex was built in its current location in 1837.
 This is where most Thai people make offerings of lotus flowers and add small pieces of gold paper to the monks’ statues inside.
 The two monks are credited with helping halt the Chinese Rebellion of 1876.
-Visitors highly recommend a visit to Wat Chalong, as well as a stroll through its impressive, clean and well-maintained grounds, saying the temple complex exudes peace and serenity.
+Visitors highly recommend a visit to Wat Chalong, as well as a stroll through its impressive, clean, and well-maintained grounds, saying the temple complex exudes peace and serenity.